PhilTheGM/DeathwatchAndAscension/characterCreation/AttachedOperatives.md

 * +5 to any 2 Characteristics
 * Start with Speak Language(Low Gothic), Pistol Weapon Training(Las or Solid Projectile), Basic Weapon Training(Las or Solid Projectile), Weapon Training (Low Tech)
 * Trained in any 12 of the following +10 in another 2: Acrobatics, Barter, Charm, Common Lore(any), Concealment, Deceive, Drive(any), Evaluate, Gamble, Inquiry, Interrogation, Lip Reading, Literacy, Logic, Medicae, Navigate(any), Performer(any), Pilot(any), Security, Search, Silent Move, Sleight of Hand, Speak Language(any), Survival, Swim, Tracking, Wrangling.
-*Trained in any 4 of the following: Scholastic Lore(Any), Carouse, Command, Demolition, Disguise, Dodge, Intimidate, Lip Reading, Secret Tongue, Shadowing, Tactics, Trade(Any)
+*Trained in any 4 of the following: Lore: Scholastic(Any), Carouse, Command, Demolition, Disguise, Dodge, Intimidate, Lip Reading, Secret Tongue, Shadowing, Tactics, Trade(Any)
 * +10 in any 2 of the following: Ciphers(Any), Chem-Use, Contortionist, Forbidden Lore(Any)
 * Tallents: Peer(Inquisition), Optionally pick 1 more peer, but also gain 1 enemy.
 * Hitpoints: 10